INSIGHT-Land conflict, impunity dim Cambodia's awakening

 Its garment export industry is booming, tourist numbers are surging and low-end manufacturing is taking off as companies seek a cheaper alternative to China.
 The capital Phnom Penh is being transformed by plush new buildings and luxury imported cars.

 Then there are places like Broma village in the eastern province of Kratie.
-The mostly illiterate residents have no schools, medical center or roads and they also lack legal titles to their homes.
+The mostly illiterate residents have no schools, medical centre or roads and they also lack legal titles to their homes.

 Like millions of Cambodians, that made them vulnerable when a company began encroaching onto their land to expand its rubber plantation this year.
 What happened next, according to Hun Sen and a court verdict last month, was an armed rebellion against authorities by the villagers.